James Newbury

 James Benjamin Kingsley Newbury (born 13 May 1978) is an Australian politician.
 He has been a Liberal Party member of the Victorian Legislative Assembly since November 2018, representing the seat of Brighton.
-Newbury is the currently the Shadow Minister for Environment and Climate Change, Equality, Bay Protection, and the Shadow Special Minister for State.

 Early life

 Newbury grew up in Malvern East, and his grandfather, Dr Charles Renton Newbury, was President of the World Dental Federation and a recipient of a CBE.

 Newbury joined the Liberal Party in 1999.

 Career

 Newbury was a Liberal staffer in Canberra and Melbourne before his election, and holds three degrees.

-Newbury's university degrees include a Juris Doctor (Post Graduate Level Law Degree), a Master of Business (Law), and a Bachelor of Business (Law).
+Newbury's university degrees include a Juris Doctor (Post Graduate Level Degree), a Master of Business (Law), and a Bachelor of Business (Law).
+He is an admitted lawyer in Australia.

-In the Liberal Party Newbury worked as a Senior Adviser to the Victorian Premier Denis Napthine, a Parliamentary Adviser to the Hon Christopher Pyne, a Parliamentary Adviser to the Hon Joe Hockey; and worked for a number of other Parliamentarians including Senator Richard Alston, the Hon Tony Abbott, and Senator Mitch Fifield.
+In the Liberal Party, Newbury worked as a Senior Adviser to the Victorian Premier Denis Napthine, a Parliamentary Adviser to the Hon Christopher Pyne, a Parliamentary Adviser to the Hon Joe Hockey; and worked for a number of other Parliamentarians including Senator Richard Alston, the Hon Tony Abbott, and Senator Mitch Fifield.

 Between December 2018 and September 2021, Newbury held the positions of Shadow Assistant Minister for Wastewatch and Shadow Assistant Minister for Freedom of Information.

-Between March 2021 and September 2021, Newbury held the position of Shadow Assistant Minister for Scrutiny of Government.
+Between March 2021 and September 2021, Newbury was Shadow Assistant Minister for Scrutiny of Government.

 Between September 2021 and February 2022, Newbury held the position of Shadow Assistant Treasurer, Shadow Minister for Economic Development, Shadow Minister for Scrutiny of Government and Shadow Minister for Government Services and Public Sector Integrity.

-Since September 2021, Newbury currently holds the positions of Shadow Minister for Equality, Shadow Minister for Bay Protection, Shadow Minister for Environment and Climate Change and Shadow Special Minister of State.
+Between September 2021 and December 2022, Newbury held the positions of Shadow Minister for Equality, Shadow Minister for Bay Protection, Shadow Minister for Environment and Climate Change and Shadow Special Minister of State.

-Newbury defeated former Bayside Council Mayor, Felicity Frederico to retain Liberal Party preselection for the 2022 Victorian state election and then defeated Labor’s Louise Crawford and Frederico, who ran as an independent at that election.
+In the Shadow Cabinet reshuffle by incoming leader John Pesutto in December 2022, Newbury retained the portfolios of Equality and Environment and Climate Change but was also elevated to the leadership team as Manager of Opposition Business.

+In the Shadow Cabinet reshuffle under Brad Battin in January 2025, Newbury was appointed Shadow Treasurer.